aerowave/HueNanoLeaf/README.md

 **hue_switch.ps1** - This is the main script that handles switching scenes.
 It has two input parameters, the Group name and the Scene name.

 ### 1. Authorisation
-First you will need to allow the script to talk to your Hue bridge.
 Before doing this, I recommend you set a static IP address for your bridge, as if the IP changes, the script will no longer find your bridge.

-Once you have done that, run the Authorisation.ps1 script.
+Once you have done that, run the Authorisation.ps1 script to start the process of allowing the script to talk to your Hue bridge.

 It will prompt you for the bridge IP.
 If the connection is successful, this is stored in **hue_device_ip.txt**.
 You will then need to press the button on your bridge (hold for a second or two just to be sure), then come back to the script and press Enter.
 This will start the authentication process.
 If successful a message will show and the user key will be saved to **hue_auth_token.txt**.